jasonsbeer/AmigaPCI/TechnicalManual.md

 # 3.0 CPU Local Bus Card

-The AmigaPCI utilizes a CPU Local Bus connector to attach CPU devices to the AmigaPCI main board.
+The AmigaPCI utilizes a CPU Local Bus port to attach CPU devices to the AmigaPCI main board.
 The AmigaPCI has no CPU on the main board.
-Instead, the CPU is contained on a daughter card attached to this bus.
+Instead, the CPU is contained on the CPU Local Bus card attached to this bus.
 This approach enables easier CPU upgrades and allows for inclusion of AUTOCONFIG devices on the CPU Local Bus card.
 The AmigaPCI main board has no Fast RAM.
 Fast Ram must be included on the CPU Local Bus Card.
 RAM can then be optimized for the clock speed and capabilities of the CPU device implemented.
 This enables an upgrade path for increased performance while minimizing resources needed on the AmigaPCI main board.
 A reference design can be found with the [AmigaPCI project](https://github.com/jasonsbeer/AmigaPCI/tree/main).
+The AmigaPCI main board uses a 40MHz bus clock.
+The CPU Local Bus card must interface the AmigaPCI main board at that clock speed for reliable function.

 ## 3.1 Footprint

-The CPU Local Bus connector of the AmigaPCI is a DIN 41612 120 pin socket, 3 rows by 40 columns.
+The CPU Local Bus physical connector of the AmigaPCI is a DIN 41612 120 pin socket, 3 rows by 40 columns.
 The female (receptical) portion is on the AmigaPCI main board.
 The male (plug) portion is on the CPU Local Bus card.
 Examples of these connectors are part numbers 5535098-5 and 5650910-5 from TE Connectivity AMP Connectors.
-Specific size parameters are not defined.
+Specific footprint dimensions are not defined.
 The engineer may make the card any size they wish, within practical limits.
 The physical size must not extend outside the ATX specifications from the mounting point.
 It must not interfere with the ATX power and IDE connectors and must not interfere with video cards or full size PCI plug in cards.
+In addition to the connector itself, there are two additional mounting points to accomodate the CPU Local Bus card.

 The origin datum and component points can be seen in Image 3.1.
 The origin of all measurements is the upper left hole (datum = 0,0).
 The image is looking down on top of the card.
 The DIN connector is attached to the back of the card.
 As a reference, the AmigaPCI-040 CPU Local Bus Card is 140mm x 95mm.